Presentina/magento2-payment-integration-novalnet/README.md

 # MAGENTO 2 PAYMENT INTEGRATION BY NOVALNET
-The Magento 2 Payment Gateway by Novalnet enables secure integration of payments and payment services for all Magento 2 shops.
+The <a href="https://www.novalnet.com/modul/magento-2-payment">Magento</a> 2 Payment Gateway by Novalnet enables secure integration of payments and payment services for all Magento 2 shops.
 The full-service platform allow merchant to <a href="https://www.novalnet.de/produkte"> automate payment processing</a>, enrich customer experiences and improve conversion rate through one interface and one contract partner.

 ## Integration requirements
 Novalnet <a href="https://www.novalnet.de/"> merchant account </a> is required for processing all international and local payments through this Magento 2 Payment Gateway.
 The module is available for the magento versions 2.3.0 to 2.4.2 in the following languages: EN & DE